Skip to Main Content

 Once you clicked on the logo, R Studio should look something like this:

-The RStudio interface is composed of quadrants, each of which fulfils a unique purpose.
+The RStudio interface is composed of quadrants, each of which fulfills a unique purpose.
+In this section, we will cover four different quadrants:

 1. Source Pane: